-Maca may increase sexual function but it has not been shown effective against cancer.
+Maca may increase sexual function but it has not been shown to be effective against cancer.

 No clinical trials support this use.

-The evidence to support use of maca in improving sexual function is limited.
+The evidence to support the use of maca in improving sexual function is limited.
 A few clinical trials showed increase in sexual desire, sperm count, and motility.
+It may also improve sexual dysfunction cause by antidepressant use or menopause.
 More studies are warranted.

 Scientific evidence is lacking to support this claim.

 Unverified possible reactions include: altered menstrual cycles, moodiness, cramps, gastritis and insomnia

 - Prolonged bleeding outside of regular menstruation and high lab levels of testosterone: A woman in her thirties ingested 1 tsp daily of maca powder dissolved in milk to improve energy and libido.
 Bleeding began within a few weeks of this regimen and improved after she stopped taking maca.
 Her high blood levels of testosterone returned to normal 1 month after she stopped taking maca.